robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Can I help you."

 Lauren paused.
-Her gaze had settled on the mending corner that wasn't a corner anymore, where a figure sat with their back to her, absorbed in a garment.
+Her gaze had settled on the mending table for a few seconds longer than necessary, where a figure sat with their back to her, absorbed in a garment.
 She turned to Mara.

 "I'm Charles' mother," she said finally.